oaxelXploit/oaxelXploit/README.md

 ---

 ### 🖤 Quote
-> “In a city of neon lights and digital ghosts, shadows always speak louder than words.”

-### 🖤 Quote
 > “A glitch is just a door… only the brave try to open it.”
 >
 ---